 The adjustment to external data was conducted, which involves the calibration of the household weights in conjunction with external sources.
 It enables the distribution of auxiliary variables on both household and individual level.
-The auxiliary variables used at household level are the household size and at personal level the auxiliary variable used is the distribution of population by age (five years age groups) and sex.
+The auxiliary variable used at household level is the household size and the auxiliary variable used at personal level is the distribution of population by age (five years age groups) and sex.